garylirocks/quickrefs/azure-monitor.markdown

 - Only for machines in the same region
 - Only support Log Analytics workspace as a destination
 - Custom metrics collected by AMA aren't controlled by DCEs
-- Can't be configured over private links, seems can be included in a Azure Monitor Private Link Scope (AMPLS) ?
+- Can be accessed over a Private Link using the Azure Monitor Private Link Scope (AMPLS) it is added to.

 ## Alerts